alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 ### Setting up Puppet Bolt

 Perhaps the most surprising feature of the Terraform Puppet provisioner is the requirement to have Puppet Bolt already set up on the machine where you run Terraform.
-So the first thing my solution does is provide a simple shell script setup.sh that installs and configures Puppet Bolt and then installs the Bolt Modules.
-Here is that script:
+So the first thing my code does is provide a simple shell script called setup.sh that installs and configures Puppet Bolt and then installs the Bolt Modules.
+(It assumes Mac OS X.) Here is that script:

 ```bash
 #!/usr/bin/env bash